- Adding glyphs using the Add Glyphs sheet

 Choose Font > Add Glyphs from the Application Menu to open the Add Glyphs sheet:

-In the main text area, fill in the names of the glyphs you would like to create, as a space-separated list.
+In the main input area, fill in the names of the glyphs you would like to create as a space-separated list.
+These will be created as empty glyphs, or as template glyphs if the option Add As Template Glyphs is selected.

 |Add unicode||Try to set the unicode values for the given glyph names automatically.|